 I look beyond simply the name and NIH research rankings of a school and examine the training program's breadth, volume, and autonomy.
-Having said this, though, XXXX College of Nursing has a reputation over a century in the making, and I find this especially inspiring.
-The XXXX School of Nursing has been in the media time and again, ranked as one of the finest graduate schools and hospitals in the United States.
+Having said this, though, XXXX College of Nursing has had a reputation for over a century in the making, and I find this incredibly inspiring.
+The XXXX School of Nursing has been in the media repeatedly, ranked as one of the finest graduate schools and hospitals in the United States.

-The decision to go to XXXX online is mainly based on the fact that I am a mother.
+The decision to go to XXXX online was mainly because I am a mother.
 The convenience of XXXX online cannot be understated.
 I look forward to applying what I am learning in the workplace and my extensive and relevant experiences to the classrooms.
 I intend to attend XXXX full-time and manage my time well.

 I look forward to my time at XXXX College of Nursing, sharing insights from my peri-operative nursing career.
-While I have touched many lives for the better during my time as an RN an truly loved my work, I anticipate doing that much more as a WHNP, as this is where my passion, heart, and future lie.
+While I have touched many lives for the better during my time as an RN, I have absolutely loved my work and anticipate doing so much more as a WHNP, as this is where my passion, heart, and future lie.